jduckett/duck_test/README.md

 # Duck Test
 Duck Test facilitates running tests within the Rails IRB console.

+# Update

+I am officially dropping support for this repo as I am moving away from Rails.
+Anybody want it?

 # Overview
 Running tests are essential to solid application development and the standard Rails mechanism for running tests does a fine job.
 However, as the Rails framework has matured coupled with the plethora of gems available to developers the start up of the Rails environment can increase to a point that can make TDD a bit painful.
 Ducktest runs within